-California’s Unemployment Insurance Trust Fund continues for the fourth straight year to be in debt to the Federal Unemployment Trust Account (FUTA).
-By the end of 2013, the state’s deficit to the federal fund is projected to be $9.7 billion—more than three times the nearest state debt (New York - $2.6 billion), but less than the $10.2 billion owed at the beginning of 2013.
-By the end of 2015, California’s negative balance is projected to decrease to $7 billion, if changes are not made to the financing structure of the state’s UI system.
-Furthermore, benefit, eligibility and integrity structures are in need of comprehensive updating and streamlining in order to maintain the health of the fund into the future.
-Unemployment Insurance
+California’s Unemployment Insurance Trust Fund continues for the fifth straight year to be in debt to the Federal Unemployment Trust Account (FUTA).
+With an outstanding debt of $8.7 billion at the end of 2014, California maintains the largest debt of the 10 states still in debt to the federal fund.
+By the end of 2015, California’s negative balance is projected to decrease to $7.4 billion, if changes are not made to the financing structure of the state’s UI system.
+Furthermore, benefit, eligibility and integrity structures are in need of comprehensive updating and streamlining in order to maintain the health of the fund into the future and withstand the next recession.

 The CalChamber believes that the state must be diligent in its policy making to improve the business climate in California and strive to combat rising unemployment, which results in a more stable UI Trust Fund.